rajeshrinet/pyross/README.md

 ## Examples

 PyRoss has model-agnostic, formulation-agnostic intuitive interface.
 Once a model is instantiated, stochastic, deterministic and hybrid simulations can be performed through the same interface.
 The example below shows how to set up a deterministic SIR simulation with three age-groups.
-[PyRoss Documentation](https://pyross.readthedocs.io/en/latest/) contains links for more examples.

 ```Python
 # Ex1: M=3, SIR